kyonifer/koma/README.md

 - Integrated plotting (via xchart)

-- Pluggable matrix back-end for pure-Java and high-performance modes (via MTJ and EJML)
+- Pluggable matrix back-end for pure-Java and high-performance modes on the JVM (via MTJ, JBlas, and EJML)

 - Many linear algebra operations supported.

+- Ongoing work for js and native backends (core builds on all three, just need working backends on those platforms)

 ## Using the Library From a Gradle Project